 When I became a mother in 2001, I was introduced to a whole new level of tiredness.
 The mental energy required to worry constantly about my newborn son’s welfare was incredible.
 Couple that with the desire to spend every moment possible soaking up all of his firsts, and I got a nice dose of insomnia added to the mix.

-I wasn’t one of those mothers who takes the advice to sleep when the baby sleeps.
+I wasn’t 1 of those mothers who takes the advice to sleep when the baby sleeps.
 Using every waking moment to clean, sort laundry, and cook, I wore myself out to the point of no return.
-Again--unbelievably tired but not a bit sleepy.
+Again – unbelievably tired but not a bit sleepy.

 I wish I could adequately put into words the difference in being tired and being sleepy for my best friend.
 The best I can do is to tell her that my body has called it done and my mind is totally overtaxed, but my eyes haven’t received the same message.
 On my worst nights, my eyes don’t even want to stay closed.

 There isn’t that welcome feeling of heaviness in the lids many of us get while riding shotgun on long road trips.
-There is no feeling of being lulled to sleep--only the constant feeling of one more thought that needs to be addressed and one more flop beneath the covers that needs to be taken.
+There is no feeling of being lulled to sleep – only the constant feeling of 1 more thought that needs to be addressed and 1 more flop beneath the covers that needs to be taken.

 I have spent many years being tired but not sleepy.
 On those odd days when sleepy does stop by, I am more than willing for the visit.
 It’s with open arms and a happy hug that I greet sleepy.
 In that glorious moment when my eyelids grow heavy and my body slows down, I jump at the opportunity and take the nap where it happens.
 I wasn’t always that person, but I am learning how to be now.